hoanganhduc/hoanganhduc.github.io/_posts/2024-10-25-some-notes-on-deploying-coauthor.md

     }
     ```
     But one issue is that a group in `coauthor` still has its URL as `http://<my_droplet_public_ipv4>/groupname` and I expected something like `http://<my_droplet_public_ipv4>/coauthor/groupname`.
 I decided to change to using a subdomain pointing directly to `<my_droplet_public_ipv4>`.
   * In the current version of `coauthor`, the function "Download and Zip everything in a group" does not work well.
 Basically when I click the `Download ZIP` button, what I received in the downloaded ZIP file are only css and fonts files.
-For now, as I am the admin, I can backup and restore the MongoDB database by the tools `mongodump` and `mongorestore`.
+For now, as I am the admin, I can back up and restore the MongoDB database by the tools `mongodump` and `mongorestore`.
   * I don't want to install a custom `postfix` server to send emails, so I simply send emails using my GMAIL account.
 You can set this by modifying the value of `meteor.env.MAIL_URL` in `.deploy/mup.js` with something like `smtps://<my_gmail_username>%40gmail.com:<my_gmail_password>@smtp.gmail.com:465`.

 # Send emails with Free x10hosting